Skip to main content

 Pre-Webinar: Why should I aim for at least 40 registrations per session?

-The goal of a grouped demo is to have people be excited about the topic of the day/product you’re showcasing.
+The goal of a grouped demo is to have people excited about the topic of the day/product you’re showcasing.
 For that, nothing is better than group enthusiasm :

 • Many people attending leads to a lot of questions during the webinar